 Plenty of memes going around Facebook giving Father’s Day shout-outs to single moms who “do it all.”
 Mahogany, Hallmark’s line aimed at African Americans, has a half-dozen designed celebrating moms on this day.

 I don’t dig it.

 I get it.
 I really get it.
 I get that you do all, or most of the work.
-I get that he checked out and that is so, so, so wrong.
-It is morally deplorable, and ethically off, and holds men, women, fathers, mothers and most of all children back.
+I get that he checked out and that is so, so, so wrong and absentee fathers hold men, women, fathers, mothers and most of all children back.

 But you are not a father.
 Only a father can be a father.
 By saying: I am taking credit for being a father, you tell your children:

 Fathers are replaceable.
 They are not.
 It is heartbreaking that your kids’ dad is not an equal parent, but that doesn’t mean that his absence is irrelevant.
 It’s not.
 It’s a big deal, and your children deserve the honor of feeling sad, mourning the absence of a committed dad.